kenansultanic/bosnia-unveiled/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section contains all major frameworks and libraries that we used to develop your project.

 * [![React][React.js]][React-url]
 * [![Typescript][TypeScript]][TypeScript-url]